It’s easier than you might think to find the best coffee for the Ninja Coffee Bar. There are only a few things to keep in mind when you’re shopping.

 If You Prefer Iced or Blended Drinks

-Get a full-bodied coffee with strong flavor that can stand on its own against melting ice and anything you’ll be adding to your blended beverage.
+Get a full-bodied coffee with a strong flavor that can stand on its own against melting ice and anything you’ll be adding to your blended beverage.
 Try:

 - Peet’s Coffee’s Brazil Minas Naturais, which is a medium roast, full-bodied coffee from Brazil.
 It’s smooth enough to be good iced with nothing added, but strong enough to hold its own against sugar, ice, and milk.
 Get a 12-oz. bag of it online or at the grocery store for around $11.00.